ivpn/ivpn.net/src/content/pages/knowledgebase/general/do-you-offer-a-kill-switch-or-vpn-firewall.md

 ### Conclusion

 Using the IVPN firewall enhances your security and privacy steps further.
-From ensuring your privacy at boot time to blocking IPv6 and protecting against IP, DNS and traffic leaks during a software crash.
+From ensuring your privacy at boot time to blocking IPv6 and protecting against IP, DNS, and traffic leaks during a software crash.